Yellowcake: Composition

 Early yellowcake compositions were not well characterized.
-As late as 1970, the U.S. Bureau of Mines defined yellowcake simply as the final precipitate from the milling process, presumed to be ammonium diuranate or sodium diuranate.
+As late as 1968, the U.S. Bureau of Mines defined yellowcake simply as "certain uranium concentrates ... the final precipitate from the milling process", considered to be ammonium diuranate or sodium diuranate.
 The actual composition varies significantly based on leaching agents and precipitation conditions.
 Identified compounds in yellowcake include uranyl hydroxide, uranyl sulfate, sodium para-uranate, and uranyl peroxide, along with various uranium oxides.
-Contemporary yellowcake typically consists of 70% to 90% triuranium octoxide (U_{3}O_{8}) by weight, with other oxides such as uranium dioxide (UO_{2}) and uranium trioxide (UO_{3}) also present.

 Yellowcake production occurs in all countries where uranium ore is mined.

 Further processing

 Yellowcake serves as feedstock for nuclear fuel production.
 For use in reactors, it is smelted into purified UO_{2} for fabrication into fuel rods, particularly for pressurized heavy-water reactors and other systems utilizing natural unenriched uranium.

 For enrichment purposes, uranium oxides are converted to uranium hexafluoride gas (UF_{6}) through fluorination.
 This gas then undergoes isotope separation via gaseous diffusion or gas centrifuge processes.
 These methods can produce low-enriched uranium (up to 20% U-235) suitable for most commercial power reactors.
 Additional processing yields highly enriched uranium (20% or more U-235) for naval propulsion systems.
 Further refinement can produce weapons-grade uranium (typically >90% U-235) for nuclear weapons.